wp-plugins/linkify-posts/readme.txt

 Turn a string, list, or array of post IDs and/or slugs into a list of links to those posts.

+The plugin provides a widget called "Linkify Catagories" as well as a template tag, `c2c_linkify_categories()`, to easily indicate categories to list and how to list them.
+Categories are specified by either ID or slug.
+See other parts of the documentation for example usage and capabilities.

 Particularly handy when used in conjunction with the post custom field feature of WordPress.
 You could define a custom field for "Related Posts" or "Additional Products" and manually list out post IDs, then utilize the function provided by this plugin to display links to those posts in a custom manner.

+Links: [Plugin Homepage]:(http://coffee2code.com/wp-plugins/linkify-posts/) | [Author Homepage]:(http://coffee2code.com)

 == Installation ==